atharva0300/Meme-Generator/README.md

 2nd one for the text at the bottom of the image.
 You can also create a database of your own to store meme images and fetch images from the database.

 Also, you can enhance the functionality of the meme generator by allowing users to create and log in to their accounts, save memes, and share them on different social media platforms.

+## Technologies used
+1. Html
+2. CSS
+3. Javascript
+4. React
+5. Fabricjs
+6. Node.js
+7. Express